Scientific papers 2020 - Part A

 Braticevic, Sandra Šupraha Goreta, Jerka Dumic.

-cause changes in plasma level of cardiovascular (CV) and
+to changes in plasma levels of cardiovascular (CV) and

-before and after the first, third, and fifth dives and specific
+collected before and after the first, third, and fifth dives.

-biomarkers were measured in plasma or serum by the
+Specific biomarkers in the plasma or serum were analyzed

 Author: Tahreem Fatima